MLI-lab/cinemri/readme.md

 4. Configure and run the experiment scripts in the `experiments/` folder.

 ## Datasets
-Three datasets are available on IEEE DataPort, the low-resolution high-SNR, the low-resolution low-SNR, and the high-resolution dataset.
+The low-resolution high-SNR, the low-resolution low-SNR, and the high-resolution dataset are available on IEEEDataPort, see [https://dx.doi.org/10.21227/f057-dw29](https://dx.doi.org/10.21227/f057-dw29).
+The datasets need to be copied into the data folder of the project.

 ## Licence

 ##  Reconstructed videos
 #### Low-resolution high-SNR dataset
 The video below shows the reconstructions of the low-resolution high-SNR dataset by the FMLP, the KFMLP, and the t-DIP for an acquisition time of $4s$ ($T = 225$).
 An ECG-gated breath-hold (BH) dataset was reconstructed using classical sparsity-based methods and is shown as visual reference.
 It can be seen that the reconstruction quality of the FMLP and the t-DIP are on par, whereas the KFMLP suffers aliasing-like artifacts.

 ![Reconstructions of the low-resolution high-SNR dataset with the FMLP, KFMLP, and t-DIP.](media/lowres_highsnr/all_methods_225/timecoded_cfr.gif)